 - You are on level 1 of an escalation policy where incidents are escalated after 5 minutes.

-- When an incident is triggered, you receive the push notification immediately, and one minute later the email notification.
+- When an incident is triggered, you receive the push notification immediately, and 1 minute later the email notification.
 You do not receive a phone call.

 - This is because the incident was escalated to the level 2 on-call user (Ryan) at the 5 minute mark.
 Since the incident was escalated to someone else it is no longer assigned to you at 5 minutes, so PagerDuty will not send you a phone call notification.

-In this case, you will want to change your notification rules to call you in <5 minutes OR change the escalation policy to escalate incidents after 6 or more minutes.
+In this case, you will want to change your notification rules to call you in less than 5 minutes OR change the escalation policy to escalate incidents after 6 or more minutes.

-Depending on which country you're located in and which cellular provider you're using, there may be a variety of issues that can affect your ability to receive PagerDuty SMS notifications.
+Depending on the country where you are located and which cellular provider you're using, there may be a variety of issues that can affect your ability to receive PagerDuty SMS notifications.

 Some mobile carriers restrict messages from or to short codes.
 Typically, all PagerDuty SMS notifications are sent from the short code "PDUTY" (73889).
-If you aren't receiving PagerDuty notifications via SMS and your phone number meets any of the below conditions, you may need to contact your provider to verify that your account is allowed to receive SMS notifications from short codes.
+If you aren't receiving PagerDuty notifications via SMS and your phone number meets any of the conditions below, you may need to contact your provider to verify that your account is allowed to receive SMS notifications from short codes.

 - Pay-as-you-go number.